<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=159418561124433&amp;ev=PageView&amp;noscript=1">

 • Appliances (refrigerator, wine cooler, etc.)

-If you intend on spending ample amounts of time there for entertaining, a kitchenette might be nice, but if it’s not too far from the house kitchen, it might make more sense to put that money elsewhere (maybe some vaulted ceilings!).
+If you intend on spending ample amounts of time there for entertaining, a kitchenette might be nice, but if it’s not too far from the house kitchen, it might make more sense to put that money elsewhere.

 Recessed Lighting